 An intensive study of the grammar of New Testament Greek, based upon the grammars of Blass-Debrunner, Robertson, Moulton and Moule.
 Required of Greek majors.
+Open to 4th year, S.T.M. and Th.D. students only.
 Elective, fall semester.
 2 hours.
-Offered 1969-70; 1970-71.